 In this post, we are going to share with you everything that’s changed in Disney’s Magic Kingdom since it reopened.
-We’ll let you know what attractions are open, what restaurants you can visit, and what entertainment options are available in 2020.
+We’ll let you know what attractions are open, what restaurants you can visit, and what entertainment options are open in 2021.

 We’ll also explain how to get reservations for the Magic Kingdom, the new park operating hours and any touring tips we think might help you on your trip.
 Now that the park is open, we’ll give you a full tour of the park so you can see firsthand how it’s different.

 Since there is just so much that has changed at the parks since reopening, we wanted to give readers a guide to visiting the Disney World theme parks this year and the Magic Kingdom is first on our list.

 One thing that we want to emphasize with you is that if you are visiting any of the parks in 2021 or 2022, you will need to have patience.
 If you are seriously planning a trip to Disney World in the next few months, I’m sure you’ve already had to exercise a lot of it as things haven’t been easy to figure out for the average guest.